DIY-NAMICsystem/Hardware_Documentation/Chapter_0.Background_and_Introduction/README.md

 # Chapter 0.
-Introduction: Dartmouth Nautiyal Arduino Modular Instrumental Conditioning (DNAMIC) Boxes*
+Introduction: DIY Nautiyal Arduino Modular Instrumental Conditioning (DIY-NAMIC) Boxes

-### Background - Current Limitations in Behavioral Neuroscience Research
+### Background - Current Limitations in Behavioral Testing
-Many psychiatric disorders emerge during adolescence [[1]](https://www.ncbi.nlm.nih.gov/pubmed/28198416), necessitating a careful study of this period in order to prevent these disorders from the onset.
-To study rodent behavior, behavioral neuroscientists have traditionally used operant boxes from [Med Associates](https://www.med-associates.com/).
-While these boxes offer diverse and reliable paradigms to test unique behavioral phenotypes of adolescents [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5453624/), most of the paradigms require months to train the subjects.
-Considering that the adolescence period in mice span only about 2 weeks, this temporal constraint poses a significant hindrance to studying adolescence in a controlled environment.

-### Introduction
-A major reason why the paradigms take weeks to just complete the training phase is because mice are not exposed to the paradigms around the clock and thus can't learn quickly.
-Due to the design and nature of the Med Associates Operant boxes, mice can only be trained on a particular paradigm for a given amount of time per day.
-Coupled with the reality that most labs try to fit in multiple experiments in their set of operant boxes, the amount of time subjects have per day to learn a certain paradigm is severely limited.

-Our lab's solution to this problem was to create a home-cage based operant box so that mice are exposed to paradigms 24 hours a day and can self-pace their learning.
-While this solution has its limitations such as the inability to group-house animals, it offers many more advantages such as the following.
+Operant paradigms in rodents provide rich behavioral data sets allowing for the careful analysis of phenotype in neuroscience and psychiatry research.
+However, one major limitation in these studies is the expense and work-load that these studies require.
+The equipment for commercial operant boxes can be prohibitively expensive, and the human effort required for these studies is extensive.
+Rodents are generally run in paradigms for many months, trained for 1h every day, for 5-7 days per week.
+The length of time required for task-specific aquisition makes operant behavioral testing especially difficult during developmental periods, such as adolescence.
+Additionally, appetitive paradigms are generally run under food restriction paradigms, and also in the non-active light phase of the rodent circadian rhythm.
+We have elimanated these limitations by developing the DIY-NAMIC boxes as a novel tool to measure operant behavior 24h per day in the home cage.

-### Advantages of using AIM
+### Advantages of the DIY-NAMIC system

-#### 1. Decreased Stressors for Animal Subjects / Elimination of Confounders
+#### 1. Decreased Experiment Time

+- Subjects have 24 hour access to a given paradigm, allowing them to perform hundreds of trials per day, allowing faster task-specific learning.

+#### 2. Decreased Daily Experimenter Effort

+- 24 hour automated data collection reduces daily experimenter interventions, and potentially stressful daily handling for transfer to novel operant box context.

+#### 3. No food restriction

-- Subjects have *ad libitum* access to food and can earn unlimited water rewards depending on their task performance. *Ad libitum* access prevents pronounced weight loss, a putative stress-inducing factor for mice.
+- Subjects have *ad libitum* access to food and can earn unlimited water rewards depending on their task performance.

-- Subjects undergo decreased animal handling since experimenters do not have to transfer mice to the operant boxes for training/testing.
-Animal handling is also a putative stress-inducing factor that is a confounder for mice behavior.

-- Subjects do not have to acclimatize to a new environment (Med Associates operant boxes) for paradigm training/testing.
-Exposure to new environment is another putative confounder for mice behavior especially during adolescence when novelty seeking behavior is high.

-#### 2. Better Data Quality

-- 24 hour automated data collection, which allows high temporal resolution data and reduces most of labor-intensive work for the experimenter.

-#### 3. Decreased Experiment Time

-- Subjects have 24 hour access to a given paradigm, allowing them to learn the paradigms quickly.
-In fact, mice have learned the variant 5-choice serial reaction time task in just 2 weeks, a paradigm that typically takes months to complete.
-This is a crucial reason why we can study **adolescence** using AIM.

 #### 4. Compatibility / Flexibility